HarrisAlimi/HAlimi1/README.md

 - 👋 Hi, I’m @HAlimi1
 - 👀 I’m interested in: Solving real world problems using code.
 - 🌱 I’m currently learning: Java & SQL
-- 💞️ I’m looking to collaborate on:
+- 💞️ I’m looking to collaborate on: Software using C++, Java, MySQL, VHDL, Arduino, Matlab, or Python
 - 📫 How to reach me: by email!